Inference for Dependent Data with Learned Clusters: Formal Analysis of Inference with Learned Clusters

 An important property used in the analysis of Algorithm \ref{Algorithm1} in Sections \ref{sec:IM} and \ref{sec:CRS} is that the act of selecting partitions $\hat {\mathcal C}_{n}$ has negligible effect on $\hat T_n$.
-This property is formalized in the next condition.
+This is formalized by the following condition.